 A short-distance migrant that winters in the south-central United States.

 An omnivorous ground forager that consumes insects and seeds.

 An open-cup nest located on or just above the ground.

 In the early 20th century, Roberts (1932) characterized the LeConte’s Sparrow as a species of Minnesota’s prairies and open woodlands.
 Considered largely absent from the northern forest landscape, the species was detected in eastern Marshall County and northern Isanti County, both on the periphery of the northern forest biome.
 At the time Roberts considered the species to be extremely abundant in the Red River valley, “in some places far outnumbering any other small marsh-dwelling species.”
 He noted that “it is likely to occur where-ever there are suitable marshes, wet meadows, or low-lying prairie with long-tangled grass and clumps of small bushes.”
-Confirmed nesting records (nest with eggs or young) were available only from Hennepin and Kittson Counties.
-Inferred nesting records (young out of nest) were available from Marshall, Ramsey, and Sherburne Counties.
+Confirmed nesting records (nest with eggs or young) were available only from Kittson County.
+Inferred nesting records (young out of nest) were available from Hennepin, Marshall, Ramsey, and Sherburne Counties.
 Roberts’s first encounter with this secretive and elusive little wetland bird was in the heart of Minneapolis in 1877.
 He found at least 1 pair “in a willow-grown bog beside a slough, which has long since disappeared to become the present-day popular ‘Parade,’ not far from the center of the city of Minneapolis.”

 In the revised, second edition of The Birds of Minnesota, Roberts (1936) noted that Gustave Swanson had found LeConte’s Sparrows to be common in the “extreme northern part of Koochiching County.”
 This record extended the species’ breeding range much farther east into the “Canadian Zone” than Roberts originally noted.